0chain/zboxcli/README.md

 Upload failed. this options for this file is not permitted for this allocation: file_option_not_permitted.
 ```
-To Unforbid an operation after forbiding:
+To Unforbid an operation after forbidding:
 ```
 Sample Command: